• Skip to primary navigation

 Ingredients for Vegan Scalloped Potatoes

-• Potatoes: I use Yukon gold potatoes since they're naturally creamy and buttery, but you can use russet potatoes if desired.
-I buy organic potatoes when possible.
-Peeling the potatoes is up to your personal preference.
-You can if you'd like, but I usually don't bother (especially if I'm using organic potatoes).
-The skins are a great source of nutrients.
+• Gold potatoes: I like using Yukon gold potatoes since they're naturally creamy and buttery, but you can use russet potatoes or white potatoes.
+I buy organic potatoes whenever possible.
+Peeling the potatoes is up to you.
+You can peel them if you'd like, but I usually don't bother (especially if I'm using organic potatoes).
+The skins are a great source of nutrients and it gives the dish a nice "rustic" feel.

 • Yellow onion: Or substitute with sweet onion or white onion if needed.

-• Fresh garlic cloves: We will use five cloves for this recipe, but you can use even more if you love garlic!
+• Fresh garlic cloves: We'll use five or six cloves for this recipe, but you can use even more if you love garlic.

-• Raw cashews: This is the base for our creamy sauce.
+• Raw cashews: This helps create the rich and creamy base for our sauce.

-• Soy milk: Be sure to use plain and unsweetened plant milk.
-(Or substitute with your own favorite variety of dairy-free milk such as cashew milk, oat milk, or almond milk.)
+• Plant milk: Be sure to use plain and unsweetened non-dairy milk.
+I use homemade cashew milk, but you can substitute with your own favorite dairy-free milk such as soy milk, oat milk, or almond milk.

-• Nutritional yeast: This adds the "cheesy" flavor.
+• Nutritional yeast: This adds the savory "cheesy" flavor.

-• White miso: Or substitute sea salt, but I recommend miso if you have it for a fuller, richer flavor.
+• White miso: Or substitute sea salt, but I recommend miso if you have it.
+It adds a fuller, richer flavor.

 Tips